When it comes to your content marketing budget, you need to know how to spend it wisely.

 The list is endless.

-From paid ads, to blogs, to email marketing, there’s a whole plethora of ways your content marketing budget could be spent.
+From paid ads, to blogs, to email marketing, there’s a whole range of ways your content marketing budget could be spent.
 But identifying the way it should be spent, is a whole different matter.

 In this post, we’re going to tell you how to optimise your content marketing budget so that you can enjoy maximum return on investment (ROI).